Crime & Justice

 The Joan that I knew loved the lord.
 I always remember all the families heading off to church including the Colbert family and all the hearts they touched.

-Long Branch has lost the value of family and the make up of the community forces for good citizens like Joan and her precious adopted daughter Veronica, whom she took care of since she was 3 months old, to be attacked and murdered.
+Long Branch has lost the value of family.
+The make up of the community forces for good citizens like Joan and daughter Veronica, whom she took care of since she was 3 months old, to be attacked and murdered.

 To the families of Joan Colbert and Veronica Roach, Unheard Voices gives its deepest and sincerest condolences for your loss.